mauricerizat/5-Bit-TEA-CFB-implementation/README.md

 ## NOTES
 This program outputs ciphertext as a bitstream which works fine for encryption and decryption.

-However it would be preferrable to output ciphertext as a hexadecimal string and there is some coode in the source for this, albeit commented out.
-The reason for this is that the binary to hexadecimal string conversion produces some errors, primarily in the last few characters (bytes).
+However it would be preferrable to output ciphertext as a hexadecimal string and there is some code in the source for this, albeit commented out.

+The reason for this not being used is that the binary to hexadecimal string conversion produces some errors, primarily in the last few characters (bytes).

 I will have to deal with this when I get the chance.

 Contact me at mauricerizat@gmail.com to report bugs